Klamath (steamboat): Construction

 Work on the steamer began in Portland on March 20, 1905, with the sawing and forming of the 45 frames of the boat’s hull.
 The frames were made of 2.5 in thick Douglas fir planks.

-Once the steamer had been assembled, preliminarily, in Portland, it was then "knocked down" (taken apart) and shipped to Klamath Falls, by way of rail to a placed called Pokegama, Oregon, where the rail line ended, west of Keno, Oregon.
+Once the steamer had been assembled, preliminarily, in Portland, it was then "knocked down" (taken apart) and shipped to Klamath Falls, by way of rail to Pokegama, Oregon, where the rail line ended, west of Keno, Oregon.

 At Pokegama the components were loaded onto freight wagons, and hauled overland to Keno, Oregon.
 Keno was on the Klamath River, downstream from Lake Ewauna.
 Once at Keno, the steamer’s components were taken by water transport upriver to Lake Ewauna, on which the city of Klamath Falls was located, and where the boat would be assembled.

 The assembly of the steamer, which was supervised by John G. Sound, an experienced shipbuilder from Portland, was well underway at Klamath Falls by June 8, 1905.
 The boiler had been installed into the boat by then.